Kars, Ontario

 Kars is a village on the Rideau River within Rideau-Jock Ward in the city of Ottawa, Ontario.
 Prior to joining the city in 2000 it was part of Rideau Township.

 History

 Kars was originally named Wellington Village.
-In 1857, to distinguish it from another settlement called Wellington in Prince Edward County, because mail intended for one often went to the other, the village was renamed Kars in honour of the Turkish village’s valiant stand against Russian troops during the Crimean War.
+In 1857, to distinguish it from another settlement called Wellington in Prince Edward County, because mail intended for one often went to the other, the village was renamed Kars in honour of the Turkish town’s valiant stand against Russian troops during the Crimean War.